mmerrell/dream-demo/BUGS.md

   - Admin/user should be able to delete invalid orders
 - **Current Behavior**: All orders displayed permanently with no management options

+### Session Expiration - Poor Error Feedback on Order Placement
+- **Status**: 🔴 Unfixed
+- **Severity**: Medium
+- **Component**: Frontend - Error Handling
+- **Description**: When a user's JWT token expires and they attempt to place an order, they receive a generic "Failed to place order" alert with no indication that their session has expired or that they need to log in again.
+The user is left confused about why the order failed.
+- **Location**: `frontend-web/src/App.tsx` - `handlePlaceOrder()` function
+- **Reproduction Steps**:
+  1. Login and add items to cart
+  2. Wait for JWT to expire (30 minutes by default) or manually delete authToken from localStorage
+  3. Click "Place Order"
+  4. Observe generic error: "Failed to place order."
+- **Expected Behavior**:
+  - Detect 401/403 unauthorized responses
+  - Show specific message: "Your session has expired.
+Please log in again."
+  - Automatically redirect to login or clear current user state
+  - Preserve cart contents if possible
+- **Current Behavior**:
+  - Generic alert "Failed to place order."
+  - No indication of session expiration
+  - User remains on page with stale UI showing as logged in
+  - Cart contents remain but cannot be processed
+- **Backend Response**: Returns 401 Unauthorized with `{"detail":"Could not validate credentials"}`
+- **Impact**: Poor user experience, confusion about why order failed, no clear path to resolution
+- **Related Issues**: Similar problem exists for other authenticated actions (cancel order, payment, etc.)
+- **Potential Fixes**:
+  - Parse error responses and check for 401/403 status codes
+  - Add centralized error handler for authentication failures
+  - Clear auth token and redirect to login on session expiration
+  - Show user-friendly error messages based on error type
+  - Add axios/fetch interceptor to handle auth errors globally

 ## Testing Notes